Using Cabinets to Create Furniture-Style Pieces

 In case toe kick options are new to you, let me explain.
 A cabinet’s toe kick is the recessed space at the bottom of a base cabinet.
 It allows your foot to rest underneath the cabinet when you are standing in front of it.
 This is great for task oriented areas in kitchens or at vanities.
 However when you want your cabinets to look and feel like furniture, the flush or valence toe kicks are better options.

-Turned posts can be decorative as in the picture of the sink base below.
+Turned posts can be decorative as in the picture of the kitchen sink base below.
 Not only do the posts create a focal point, but they give the sink base a custom look.
-Turned posts, also referred to as legs, can extend the workspace of an island giving it the appearance and function of a table.
+Turned posts, also referred to as legs, can extend the workspace of a kitchen island giving it the appearance and function of a table.

+Find cabinets in Nashville, TN at By Design Cabinetry.
 Contact us today for more information about the lines and cabinets we carry and the options that are available to you.
-By Design Cabinetry proudly serves Nashville, TN, Brentwood, Franklin, Cool Springs, Spring Hill and Columbia.
+By Design Cabinetry proudly serves Nashville, TN, Brentwood, Franklin, Cool Springs, Spring Hill, and Columbia, TN.
 Click or call today!